 This philosophy explains how we are all part and parcel of basic elements of the universe, bringing us close to nature and natural things.
 This is the reason why changes in climate affect our body systems, body temperature, moods, thoughts, etc.

-Our bodies are complex machines that run on cosmic energy, or life force.
+Our bodies are complex machines that run on cosmic energy, or life force, according to the site here.
 In a living body, the mind and soul are considered inseparable and are active in disease and in health, according to Ayurveda.
 The life force in a live body is the same cosmic energy that is the source, or root, of the whole creation.
 When the body ceases to live, the life force again becomes one with the enormous cosmic energy field to take a different form again.

 Ayurveda explains the theory of reason behind every creation, the purpose of life and death, and the theory of karma, with emphasis on maintenance of equilibrium in all energies for internal and external balance.
 This is a unity in diversity (diversified attributes and properties of different substances) contributing to creation and maintenance of equilibrium within the body (physical form), mind (metaphysical form) and soul (the cosmic consciousness).
 Coordinating their functioning is our biological clock, which regulates our lifespan, functions, well being, diseases, death, changes and growth from childhood to adulthood and old age.